What is a Flexible Spending Account (FSA)?

 If using a Pay Me Back claim, WageWorks© will recoup the unsubstantiated amounts through your next Pay Me Back claim submission.

-If any amount remains unsubstantiated after the run-out period (May 31st) and is not recouped by WageWorks©, you will be required to repay the amount as defined by Michigan Civil Service Commission Regulation 5.19.
+If any amount remains unsubstantiated after the 2021 plan year run-out period (March 31st) and is not recouped by WageWorks©, you will be required to repay the amount as defined by Michigan Civil Service Commission Regulation 5.19.
 This means the unsubstantiated amount will be recouped from your pay or you will receive a corrected W-2.

 - Do I need to submit anything else with a claim?